Your basket is currently empty!

 - Ask the child if anything else makes them feel angry and write this down.

-In task 3 there will be more chance to talk about solutions to anger.
+- In task 3 there will be more opportunities to talk about solutions to their anger.

-Below is a worksheet that you can draw or print for use during the task.
+Below is a link to a worksheet that you can draw or print for use during the task.
+See the example below of a worksheet complete with a dyslexic child.

-Give child control over negative situations and feelings
+This activity will help to give a dyslexic child control over negative situations and feelings.

 - Talk about something the child made them feel angry, in task 2.